Radhejha/Calculator/README.md

 # Calculator
-This is a Calculator made by HTML, CSS ,JS.
+This is a Calculator made by HTML, CSS & JS.
+# Visit
+Preview of the Project can be seen here: